Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Introduction

 In the local universe, galaxies with extreme emission lines have been identified from SDSS based on extremely blue $r-i$ colors because the $r$-band is dominated by the [OIII] line \citep[e.g.]{kakazu2007,cardamone2009}.
 Such low-metallicity starbursts only contribute a small fraction of the total star-formation at $z<1$.
 At higher redshift, $z\sim1.7$, similar observations based on extreme broad band colors have revealed a significant population of galaxies that are undergoing vigorous star-formation episodes.
 This is indicated by their large [OIII] + H$\beta$ EWs $\sim 1000\,$\AA, that imply that they can build their whole stellar mass in only 15 Myr \citep{vanderwel2011,maseda2013}.
 Similarly strong line emitters have independently been found even up to $z\sim2.3$ from WFC3/IR grism spectroscopy \citep{atek2011,xia2012}.
 At these higher redshifts, the number density of such sources is found to be quite significant ($\sim4\times10^{-4}$ Mpc$^{-3}$).

 These strong emission lines point to unusual properties in the high redshift star-forming population.
 As an example, one can consider the Lynx arc, which in many ways is a prototypical galaxy at high redshift with unusual properties. \citet{fosbury2003} studied this object with deep, high quality spectra across the rest-frame UV and optical.
 The galaxy shows strong ionization, such that the [\ion{O}{2}] line is not detected despite the detection of the [\ion{Ne}{3}] at 3869 \AA.
 To reproduce these line strengths and ratios, a cluster of $\sim10^{5}$ stars with surface temperatures of 80,000 K is required.
+An absorbed AGN could explain this source, though that possibility makes specific predictions \citep{binette2003}.

 It appears, however, that such objects are common at z$\sim$2 \citep{nakajima2013} requiring different interstellar medium properties than we see in the local universe \citep{kewley2013a}, potentially with significantly higher ionized gas densities \citep[e.g.][]{shirazi2013}.
-Recent theoretical models can reproduce such line ratios, but they require very different ionization parameters, strong winds, radiation pressure or significant shocks \citep{yeh2013,verdolini2013,kewley2013b,rich2014}.
+Recent theoretical models can reproduce such line ratios, but they require very different ionization parameters, strong winds, radiation pressure or significant shocks even at the low metallicity values expected for galaxies at such an early epoch in the universe \citep{yeh2013,verdolini2013,kewley2013b,rich2014}.

 In this paper, we probe the star-formation properties of a sample of $z\sim3.5$ star-forming galaxies with the use of Keck MOSFIRE multi-object near-infrared spectroscopy to target the [\ion{O}{3}] and H$\beta$ lines with a single mask observation in the GOODS-South field.
 The paper is organized as follows: in Section \ref{sec:selection}, we present our target selection, before describing our observations in Section \ref{sec:obs}, and outlining our analysis in Section \ref{sec:analysis}.
 Finally, we end with the presentation and a discussion of our results in Section \ref{sec:results}.
 Throughout this paper, we adopt AB magnitudes and a standard cosmology with $\Omega_M=0.3, \Omega_\Lambda=0.7$, and $H_0=70$ km~s$^{-1}$Mpc$^{-1}$.